MeisterProepper/multirate-fir-filterbank-hls/README.md

 ```

+**Key Points:**

+- SRL handles all data shifting automatically in hardware
+- Only the convolution (accumulation) loop remains
+- Fully pipelined execution
+- Fixed-point types (`ap_fixed` / `ap_int`) are used to ensure bit-accurate synthesis
+- Cannot be implemented as a separate function that takes SRLs as arguments; the SRL-based code must reside directly in the top-level function

 | variant  |  latency [ns] | FF  |  LUT |  BRAM |  DSP |
 |---|---|---|---|---|---|
 |  normal HLS-SRL code 			|  3970  |  150  |  469 |  0  |  1  |
 |  HLS-SRL code with #pragmas   |  3910  |  5574  |  5660 |  0 |  81 |

+**Takeaway:** The SRL-based implementation reduces resource usage for shift registers and keeps latency low.
+Pragmas further improve pipelining slightly, but the main benefit of this variant is efficient hardware utilization for the shift register.

 ### Transposed form FIR filter
 ![Filter](images/Transposed_FIR.png)

-The transposed FIR structure is obtained by reversing the signal flow of the direct form.
+The transposed FIR structure is obtained by **reversing the signal flow** of the direct form.
-Instead of delaying the input samples, the partial sums are delayed and accumulated as new input samples arrive.
+Instead of delaying the input samples, the **partial sums** are delayed and accumulated as new input samples arrive.
+This structure is often more suitable for HLS pipelining, as it allows shorter critical paths and better resource utilisation.

 ```